Nikki Hornsby: 2000–2006

 In August 2001, Nikki Hornsby sang at the Cliffie Stone Memorial Jamboree in Santa Clarita, California.
 Hornsby also acted as a judge for a number of California country music competitions and as a judge of talent for the Colgate Talent Contests.
 "Hot Talkin' Big Shot" is an original song by Hornsby.

 2006–present

 Hornsby appeared on the Spanish TV channel IB3 in April 2006.
 She also performed on commercial radio telecasts in Palma.
 In 2009, CJP-NHRecords released Just Wait Instrumentally (the instrumental version of the 2006 album Just Wait).
 In 2014, CJP-NHRecords released Hornsby's original song "Just Lovin' You" that was covered by the singer Zita Sabon as "Ich Liebe Dich" (translated into German).
-In 2011 she was nominated for Billboard's Women in Music award.
+In 2011 Hornsby was nominated for Billboard's Women in Music award.